sdruskat/2019-11-21-nl-escience-symposium/index.md

 ::: notes
 ### - Research - including ALs - has shown that its hard to just re-use FAIR for software, mainly for the following reasons
-### - The FAIR PRINCIPLES don't require research artifacts to be openly available
+### - The FAIR PRINCIPLES don't require research artifacts to be OPENLY available
 ### - To not share is not FAIR, and research should be open to benefit the research community and the general public
-### - FAIR doesn't cater for credit
+### - FAIR doesn't cater for CREDIT
 ### - But credit still is the main currency in research
-FAIR != CREDIT [There's no fair trade in FAIR, explain] FAIR != GOOD [Quality TODO, concerns the functionality fo software, not the form (covered by FAIR)]
+### - Credit for RSEs would enable better research through better software
+### - QUALITY concerns the usability and functionality of software,
+### - FAIR covers the form of software (as data),
+### - but RE-USABILITY heavily relies on adequate software quality
 :::

 ## Perhaps we don't need FAIR Software, but rather rules of FAIR PLAY for software!